wildlife photography workshop

 You can’t miss in your backpack: a cleaning kit for the lenses, a remote control to shoot without touching the camera, hood for the lenses (to avoid flare) and a robust / comfortable camera strap.

 It is also important to take spare batteries and memory cards with you.
+In this workshop, we won’t have a chance to recharge our batteries every day.

-If you are interested in POST-PRODUCTION we suggest bringing your laptop with some editing software already installed.
+For those interested in POST-PRODUCTION we suggest bringing your laptop with some editing software already installed.
 The Lead Photographer, at the end of the day, will answer your questions.

 Observable species depend on the period of travel (read the next question for more information).